jwalton/rust-book-abridged/docs/ch19/ch19-03-advanced-types.md

 }
 ```

-It makes it very clear that `sleep` expects a value in milliseconds.
-The newtype pattern can also be used to wrap a type and give it a different public API, or to give a nicer API to a data structure.
+This makes it very clear that `sleep` expects a value in milliseconds (although in this particular example you'd be better off using [`std::time::Duration`](https://doc.rust-lang.org/std/time/struct.Duration.html).
+The newtype pattern can also be used to wrap a type and give it a different public API.

 ## Creating Type Synonyms with Type Aliases